PrincetonUniversity/SPECFEMPP/docs/api/enumerations/element/element_enumeration.rst

 Dimension
 _________

 The dimension of the element.

 - |dim2|_: A two dimensional element.
 - |dim3|_: A three dimensional element.

 Medium
 ______

 The medium of the element.

 - |elastic|_: An elastic element.
 - |acoustic|_: An acoustic element.

+Medium enumerations to tag the element with a medium.

+.. doxygenenum:: specfem::enums::element::type

 Quadrature Points
 _________________

 The quadrature points of the element.

 - |static_quadrature_points|_: A static quadrature point set.

 Elemental Properties
 ____________________

 The properties of the element.
 The properties describe any specializations made the implementation.

 - Type of element:

   - |isotropic|_: An isotropic element.